This article will give a detailed discussion on metal shims.

 Aluminum Wedge Shims

-Aluminum shims are prevented from separating when stacked by ridges.
-As a result, they support heavier weights than plastic tapered shims, making them better for aligning shafts and axles.
-The answer is to screw through the center mounting hole for further stability.
-Normally called pinion shims, wedge shims and tapered wedge shims are simple to use for leveling and aligning dead loads.
+Aluminum shims are designed with ridges to prevent separation when stacked, allowing them to support heavier weights compared to plastic tapered shims.
+They are ideal for aligning shafts and axles.
+For added stability, screws can be used through the center mounting hole.
+Commonly known as pinion shims, wedge shims, and tapered wedge shims, these are easy to use for leveling and aligning dead loads.

 Laminated Aluminum Shims